wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 * `hlrun_local` - runs the Python script via `spark-submit`.
 You need to run it on the spark master node on your cluster.
 * `hlrun_remote` - runs the code on the Spark cluster form your local machine.
 It performs a series of operations:
-  * Sync the codebase to the remote cluster, defined by the
+  * Sync the codebase to the remote cluster, defined by the environment variable `$hail_cluster`.
+    The variable can contain the full host definition (`user@hostname`) or only hostname from the SSH config file.
   * Create tmux session on the remoter cluster
   * Run the Python script via `hlrun_local`
   * Attach to the tmux session to monitor the progress

-The second script is use
+The second script is beneficial for development when you modify the code on your local machine, and then run it on the cluster.

 **Warning**